ONSdigital/dp-find-insights-poc-api/dataingest/README.md

 TODO migrate this to go code enable to run under AWS (Lambda or Fargate etc.) & read from S3

-* The following imports data
+* The following imports data and takes ~20mins

 ```
 $ . ./bulk/bin/activate
 $ python add_to_db.py
 ```

+TODO skipping import of MSOA would be faster

 ## Clean up Database